Permaculture Skills Course

 Forestry, Fire Mimicry, & Wood Heat

-During this weekend, participants will learn chainsaw use and maintenance, forest stewardship through fire mimicry, wood splitting/stacking, creating cob+plaster for earthen ovens and rocket mass heaters, fire-making and efficiency for home heating, and hearth cooking.
-We’ll build things such as cob ovens, rocket mass heaters, and firewood storage.
+During this weekend, participants will learn safety, chainsaw use and maintenance, forest stewardship through fire mimicry, wood splitting/stacking, fire-making and efficiency for home heating, and hearth cooking.
+We do things such as felling and bucking trees, firewood splitting, brush clearing, and a burn pile.

 Energy – Electrical, solar, biogas